agrc/palletjack/docs/README.md

 - `logging.DEBUG` includes verbose debug info that should allow you to manually (possibly programmatically) undo or redo any operation.
 - `logging.INFO` includes standard runtime progress reports and result information.
 - `logging.WARNING` includes negative results from checks or other situations that the user should be aware of.

+## Updating from v3 to v4

+palletjack v4's biggest breaking change requires you to now instantiate a `FeatureServiceUpdater` class yourself before calling the appropriate methods. v3 used class methods to handle instantiation for you, but we've broken this out into the more traditional pattern to store the additional information that's common to all the steps.

+v4 also completely does away with JSON for uploads and storage.
+Because of this, you no longer need to worry about projecting to WGS84 or (relatively sane) dataset sizes.
+In addition, truncate and load now uses a simple boolean flag to save the existing data, and saves it as a file gdb instead of a JSON file.

 ## Updating from v2 to v3